PaoloGiordani/HybridTreeBoosting.jl/docs/src/index.md

 ## Data efficient boosting with hybrid trees

-A Julia implementation of Hybrid Trees Boosting as described in [HTBoost paper][provide link!]
+A Julia implementation of Hybrid Trees Boosting as described in the paper [HTBoost: Data Efficient Learning via Hybrid Tree Boosting.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5143093)

 HTBoost is slower than other boosting packages, but the use of hybrid trees (an evolution of the smooth trees in [SMARTboost](https://github.com/PaoloGiordani/SMARTboost.jl)) delivers superior accuracy in many situations, making HTBoost a promising tool, particularly when data is limited or very noisy.